 Of course, in the Southern Hemisphere, the day is the shortest day of the year and the beginning of winter.
-Southern Hemisphere skiing and riding has already begun.
+Southern Hemisphere skiing and riding have already begun.

 8 SUMMER SOLSTICE FACTS for LAKE TAHOE, CA:

 1. The June solstice (summer solstice) in South Lake Tahoe is at 02:13 on Tuesday, 21 June 2022.
 In terms of daylight, this day is 5 hours and 28 minutes longer than the December solstice.
 In most locations north of the equator, the longest day of the year is around this date.
 It marks the time at which the sun’s rays are at zenith (directly overhead) at 23.5 degrees north latitude, better known as the Tropic of Cancer.

 2. The sun is above the horizon for 14 hours, 54 minutes, and 6 seconds.

 3. Sunrise occurs at 5:34 am and sunset at 8:28 pm.